 The Eastern Caribbean dollar (ECD) is the official currency.
-It is tied to the U.S. dollar at approximately EC\$2.67 per \$1 USD, though the exchange rates may vary 1%-2%.
+It is tied to the U.S. dollar at approximately EC\$2.67 per \$1 USD, though the exchange rates may

-The U.S. dollar, travelers checks, bank drafts (cashier's checks), VISA, MasterCard and American Express are accepted everywhere on Nevis.
+The U.S. dollar, travelers checks, bank drafts (cashier's checks), VISA, MasterCard, and American Express are accepted everywhere on Nevis.
 Students may have funds wire transferred directly to the banks on Nevis.
 Note: it takes approximately 30 days for checks to clear.

 Students planning to open a checking or savings account generally should have:

-- Two photo IDs. - Minimum of \$100 ECD. - Letter from MUA stating that they are current students. - Reference letter from their current or previous bank might be required for some banks.
+- 1. Two photo IDs. - 2.
+Minimum of EC\$100. - 3.
+Letter from MUA stating that they are current students. - 4.
+Reference letter from their current or previous bank might be required for some banks.